ptsteadman/notebook/essays/gray-man-style.md

 Young Grey Man is dismissed as a wimp, the Older as a doddering old fool."
 [7]

-This quote begs the question: why be a survivalist if it's such a social liability that one needs to develop a pathetic alter-ego?
+This quote begs the question: why be a survivalist if it's such a social liability that one must develop a pathetic alter-ego?
 Wouldn't it be better to accept the notion that survival is socially determined?

-The obvious reason that most survivalists don't focus on the survival of society as a whole is that American-style survivalism is tightly coupled with libertarian, individualist, and anti-government politics.
+Most survivalists don't focus on the survival of society as a whole because American-style survivalism is tightly coupled with libertarian, individualist, and anti-government politics.
 For politically active survivalists, being gray is in tension with their desire to share and promote their political beliefs.
 Perhaps as a way to ease this tension, the Western Rifle Shooters Association post presents gray man as something that can be practiced with a group: "[The Gray Man] practices with his weaponry in private, or only with his fellow Grey Men, always in a secluded location."

 ---

-Later writing about the gray man concept is replicated across a cluster of different survivalist content farms.
-In these later pieces, gray man is less of a lifestyle ideal than a situational strategy for use in a fantasy urban survival scenario.
-For many younger survivalists, survivalism is less of a political position and more of a hobby.
+In more recent articles on survivalist content farm sites, gray man is presented as a situational strategy for use in a fantasy urban survival scenario.
+For many younger survivalists, survivalism is less of a political identity and more of a hobby.

 Undercover agents and military professionals also make tactical, temporary use of gray man.
 [27] To get an idea of what professional gray man looks like, consider